By Madeline Klein on August 9, 2021 in Safe Driving

 8. Get your passengers on board the distraction-free train.

 Passengers can be wonderful secretaries if you need to change the music, send a text, and most of all of the other things we just told you not to do.
 Use them.
 But also make sure they don't become a distraction themselves.
-As much as we all love breakout dance sessions and cool sights, let's all agree if you're in the car, you've got to keep the booty bouncing and "look!"s to a reasonable level.
+As much as we all love breakout dance sessions and cool sights, let's all agree if you're in the car, you've got to keep the shimming and "look!"s to a reasonable level.

 9. Save the emotional stuff for later.

 Any emotion can become a distraction if it leans on the extreme side of the spectrum.
 They can cause you to fixate on whatever caused the emotion rather than focus on the road.
-Have you ever arrived to a location and couldn’t remember any details of the drive because you were too busy worrying about interview questions or reliving the awkward encounter you had with your crush?
+Have you ever arrived at a location and couldn’t remember any details of the drive because you were too busy worrying about interview questions or reliving the awkward encounter you had with your crush?
 Ever make an aggressive lane change without fully looking because you were arguing politics with your passenger?

 10. Have your on-the-go stuff ready.